javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 In more technical details, when there's a style change, the browser goes through 3 steps to render the new look:

 1. **Layout**: re-compute the geometry and position of each element, then
-2. **Paint**: re-compute how everything should look like at their places, including background, colors,
+2. **Paint**: re-compute how everything should look like at their places, including background and colors, then
 3. **Composite**: render the final results into pixels on screen, apply CSS transforms if they exist.

 During a CSS animation, this process repeats every frame.
 However, CSS properties that never affect geometry or position, such as `color`, may skip the Layout step.
 If a `color` changes, the browser  doesn't calculate any new geometry, it goes to Paint -> Composite.
 And there are few properties that directly go to Composite.
 You can find a longer list of CSS properties and which stages they trigger at <https://csstriggers.com>.